Rosemary Kilbourn: Stained glass work

 In the late 1960s Kilbourn began to create stained glass window commissions for churches, including windows for St. Thomas's Anglican Church, Toronto where she illustrated one of T.S.
 Eliot's poems from the Four Quartets.
 Other windows include those in St. Bartholomew's Anglican Church in Ottawa.; St. Timothy's Anglican Church, Toronto; St. Michael and All Angels Anglican Church, Toronto; St. James' Cathedral Church, Toronto and Trinity Anglican Church, Ottawa, among others.

-Studio and teaching
+Personal life and death

-Kilbourn has lived and worked in an old schoolhouse in the Albion Hills since 1957, and has taught at the Artists' Workshop in Toronto, Central Technical School, and McMaster University.
+Kilbourn lived and worked in an old schoolhouse, known as the "Dingle Schoolhouse", in the Albion Hills from 1957 onwards, and taught at the Artists' Workshop in Toronto, Central Technical School, and McMaster University.
+Kilbourn died on July 26, 2025, at the age of 94.

 Honours and awards

 In 1977 Kilbourn was elected to the Royal Canadian Academy of Arts, and to England's Society of Wood Engravers in 2001.
 Her name was entered in Havergal College's Hall of Distinction in 2004.

 Exhibitions

 Kilbourn's work was featured in exhibitions at the National Gallery of Canada in 1966 and 1969.
 She participated in exhibitions with the British Society of Relief Block Printers from 1973 to 1975.
-A survey exhibition of Kilbourn's work was held at the Art Gallery of Hamilton in 2018-19.
+A survey exhibition of Kilbourn's work was held at the Art Gallery of Hamilton in 2018–19.